madprops/clipton/README.md

 If you set them to an empty string they won't be used.

 You can disable all icons by setting `show_icons` to `false`.

+## Copy Title

+When a url item has a title, you can copy it by using `Shift + Enter`.